benjaminramey/GoodlyFere.Import.Web/README.md

 that EntityFramework creates).

 ## Version History
+- (1.0.2.1) Fixed styling for notification center to not cover content up
 - (1.0.2.0) Updated UI with notifications center
 - (1.0.1.0) Updated GoodlyFere.Import dependency to 1.0.1.0
 - (1.0.0.10) Implemented a basic reload for plugins with new package architecture